 - The parking structure located on the northwest corner of Fourth Avenue and Washington Street is the primary parking structure for jurors.
 The entrance to the structure is on Washington Street.

-- If the parking structure at Fourth Avenue and Washington Street is full, overflow parking is available at the parking structure located on the northeast corner of Ann Street and Ashley Street.
+- If the parking structure at Fourth Avenue and Washington Street is full, overflow parking is available at the Ann Ashley parking structure located at 220 North Ashley Street.

-- If you have an oversized vehicle, parking is available at the surface lot at First Avenue and E. Huron Street.
+- If you have an oversized vehicle, parking is available at the surface lot located at 305 South Ashley.

 Parking validation cards will be handed out by the jury clerk.

 Jurors should report to the Ann Arbor Justice Center located at 301 E. Huron Street.
 The main entrance is located on Huron Street near the entrance to City Hall.
 Once inside, report to the Jury Assembly Room(room 498) located on the fourth floor.

 Persons entering the Ann Arbor Justice Center must successfully pass through the security screening process.
 All visitors and their belongings are subject to search by Court Security Officers.
 All visitors are required to pass through metal detectors.
 All purses, briefcases, or other containers are required to pass through an x-ray machine.

 - Weapons, cutting edge instruments such as pocket knives or any other items that may be construed by Court Security Officers as weapons are prohibited.

 - Camera phones, camera equipment, and other devices capable of recording audio and/or video images are also prohibited.

 Please do not bring any prohibited items with you into the courthouse; leave them at home or in your vehicle.